-Earthquakes occurring below 3 on Richter scale can’t be felt.
-Earthquakes occurring between 3 and 6 are said to be of mild type.
-Countries like Japan are prone to earthquakes as they come in high seismic zone.
-When an earthquakes occurs in sea, it paves way for Tsunami.
-One of the most devastating Tsunami occurred in Indian Ocean on Dec.
-26th 2004.
+Earthquakes occurring below 3 on the Richter scale can’t be felt.
+Earthquakes occurring between 3 and 6 are said to be of a mild type.
+Countries like Japan are prone to earthquakes as they come in a high seismic zone.
+When an earthquake occurs in the sea, it paves way for Tsunami.
+One of the most devastating Tsunami occurred in the Indian Ocean on Dec.
+26th, 2004.

-Can Earthquakes Be Predicted
+Can Earthquakes Be Predicted?

-The only thing that you can do is to educate yourself about earthquake management and be vigilant in times disasters.
-You can also do precautionary measures by buying properties which are not located in known earthquake-prone areas or fault lines.
-The occurrence of earthquake can happen anytime and we will never be ready for it and the imminent danger it brings.
+The only thing that you can do is to educate yourself about earthquake management and be vigilant in times of disasters.
+You can also do precautionary measures by buying properties that are not located in known earthquake-prone areas or fault lines.
+The occurrence of earthquakes can happen anytime and we will never be ready for it and the imminent danger it brings.
 But with earthquake preparedness measures and awareness, it can make you alert and quick in making sound decisions in times of danger.

 - Can You Recycle T-Shirts?
 (And 10 Ways to Reuse Old T-Shirts) - April 4, 2021

 - Are Rugs Recyclable?
 (And 11 Uses For Old Rugs) - April 4, 2021